Plumsail/documents-docs/source/user-guide/processes/examples/create-docx-from-template-processes.rst

-.. title:: Generate Word DOCX documents from a template in Zapier, Power Automate Flow, Azure Logic Apps, and PowerApps
+.. title:: Generate Word DOCX documents from template in Zapier, Power Automate Flow, Azure Logic Apps, and PowerApps

 .. meta::
    :description: Use Plumsail Documents processes to generate customized documents from Word templates in a few simple steps.